hashkat/hashkat/docs/tutorial02.md

 and remove the old contents of your output directory with the command:

 `rm output/*`

+Though not necessary, you can also remove the other files created from running a network simulation by typing in the commands:

+`rm DATA_vs_TIME`

+`rm INFILE.yaml-generated`

+These two files are always overwritten when running a new network simulation, so removing them is not necessary.
+This is just so you are aware that you can remove these files if need be.

 You can now run your new simulation by typing in the command: